-Our USIP technology is an advanced software and hardware integrated instrumentation platform that uses a large-scale modular design approach.
+Our USIP technology that will make the Ubiquitor possible is an advanced software and hardware integrated instrumentation platform that uses a large-scale modular design approach.
 The large-scale modular design approach subdivides instruments into a foundation component (a USIP) and architecture-specific components (sensor nodes), which together replaces the functions of traditional instruments at a fraction of their cost.
 The USIP has an open architecture, incorporating a variety of individual instrument functions, sensors, and probes from different industries and vendors.
 The platform features the ability to connect potentially thousands of different sensors or probes, addressing major limitations present in traditional instrumentation systems.
-We believe the platform represents a technological advancement in the IoT marketplace by integrating large numbers of technologies, including cloud technology, wired and wireless communication technology, software programming, instrumentation technology, artificial intelligence, PLC, and sensor networking into a single platform.
-The result of such integration is a smaller, cheaper and faster circuit system design than those currently offered in the instrumentation market.